obsidianmd/obsidian-developer-docs/en/Plugins/User interface/Right-to-left.md

 ### Icons are mirrored automatically

 Obsidian uses the [Lucide](https://lucide.dev/) icon library.
-Because almost all icons are either symmetric or have a LTR bias Obsidian automatically reverses the direction of icons when the interface is in RTL mode.
+Because almost all icons are either symmetric or have an LTR bias, Obsidian automatically reverses the direction of icons when the interface is in RTL mode.
 To prevent reversing a specific icon in RTL mode you must explicitly unset the transformation.

-For example if you want `.left-icon` to not be mirrored for RTL languages:
+For example, if you want `.left-icon` to not be mirrored for RTL languages:

 ```css
 .mod-rtl svg.svg-icon.left-icon {